Last Updated on

 When choosing any full face mask, go for ones with a flat lens over ones with a curved lens.
 Curved lens tend to distort the view and can make people feel dizzy.

+How does a Dry Top Snorkel work?
 What stops water from getting in?

+Dry top snorkels have a hollow ball float inside the snorkel piece.
 Every time you go under water, the ball float rises and stops water from coming into the snorkel and into your mouth.

 You can't breathe once the end of the snorkel is completely submerged.
 You need to take a breath and hold it as you go under.
-The Dry Top system means you don't need to blow water out of the snorkel when you come back up.
+The Dry Top system means you don't need to blast blow water out of the snorkel when you come back up.
 You just breathe normally again once you're floating back on the surface.

-Can Children use full face snorkel masks?
+Can children use full face snorkel masks?

 When selecting snorkel masks for kids, make sure you go with brands that have XS or S sizing.
 These brands should also have a good returns/exchange policy in case the size isn't quite right.